HEXXXxxxuan/ecoACT-android-application/items/report.md

 ### <u>Tokenizers and Parsers</u>

-*[Where do you use tokenisers and parsers?
-How are they built?
-What are the advantages of the designs?]*

 The tokenizers and parsers are used primarily in the Suburb Historical Data Page, in the class  SuburbHistoricalActivity in [SuburbHistoricalActivity.java](/App/app/src/main/java/com/go4/application/historical/SuburbHistoricalActivity.java) lines 192-230.
 They are built by taking inspiration from Lab 06, and three classes are used, including  Parser ([Parser.java](/App/app/src/main/java/com/go4/utils/tokenizer_parser/Parser.java)), Tokenizer ([Tokenizer.java](/App/app/src/main/java/com/go4/utils/tokenizer_parser/Tokenizer.java)) and Token ([Token.java](/App/app/src/main/java/com/go4/application/profile/Token.java)).
 Tokenizers: The Tokenizer class uses regular expressions to split the input data into discrete tokens.
 These tokens are then classified as &lt;Location&gt;, &lt;Date&gt;, &lt;Time&gt;, making the input easier to process.
 Parsers: The Parser class takes these tokens and applies the grammar rules to construct the data model used in the application.
 The parser uses predefined grammar rules to validate and organize the tokens into meaningful structures.

 Advantages of the Designs:

-Modularity: The separation between tokenizing and parsing tasks makes the system modular, simplifying maintenance and allowing for easy updates.
+   - Modularity: The separation between tokenizing and parsing tasks makes the system modular, simplifying maintenance and allowing for easy updates.

-Adaptability: By using a flexible, the system can handle different input sequences and formats, improving the user experience when working with varied data sources.
+   - Adaptability: By using a flexible, the system can handle different input sequences and formats, improving the user experience when working with varied data sources.

-Efficiency: Breaking data into tokens before parsing reduces complexity, leading to more efficient data handling.
+   - Efficiency: Breaking data into tokens before parsing reduces complexity, leading to more efficient data handling.
 This design ensures that each step of data processing is straightforward and optimized.

 ## Implemented Features
 ### Basic Features